amklenk/Horiseon-refactor/README.md

 ### CSS Organization and Consolidation

 * The font-family was placed in the header class styling block.
-It was moved to the body element styling block so that it can apply to the whole body section.
+It was moved to the body element styling block so that it can apply to the whole body.

-* The a element is only in the header section at the moment, as such an a element selector was used.
+* The a element is only in the header at the moment, as such an a element selector was used.
 For possible future additions, the header element selector was added in front of the a element selector to make sure that the styling refers to the header a tags only.

-* The header section and the footer section did not need the specificity of a class (header and footer, respectively) since there can only be one of each section.
+* The header and the footer did not need the specificity of a class (.header and .footer, respectively) since there can only be one of each.
 The class style blocks were changed to element style blocks.

 * The class selector "header div" was changed to "header nav" to match the tag change.

-* The p element styling refers to the p elements within the body section tags.
+* The p element styling refers to the p elements within the body tags.
 The class selectors were added for possible future addiitions.

-* The styling for the left and right sections were mixed on the style sheet.
-The styling blocks were organized based on their section.
+* The styling for the main and aside were mixed on the style sheet.
+The styling blocks were organized based on whether or not they belong in the in either the main or the aside.

-* The article elements within the left section used different classes for floating within the style sheet.
-This was

 * There were repeated styling blocks for similar elements with different classes.
-The styling blocks were condensed by using the same classes ("content-description" for the left elements and "benefits-description" for the right elements) so that the elements could be styled from one block (one for each section).
+The styling blocks were condensed by using "content-description" for the main elements and "benefits-description" for the aside elements.

 ### Comments